mattzuba/homelab-docker/dns/README.md

 ## Intro

-This is a Docker Compose setup that uses AdGuard Home, knot-resolver, acme for ssl, Portainer agent and Watchtower
+This is a Docker Compose setup that uses AdGuard Home, unbound, acme for ssl, Portainer agent and Watchtower

 ## Instructions